Social Media Benchmark Report 2026: Rates, Reach, and Growth by Platform

 TikTok still offers the best organic distribution because its algorithm shows content to non-followers by default.
 But even TikTok's reach is tightening as the platform matures and content volume increases.

-Want to maximize reach without increasing output?
+Want to maximise reach without increasing output?
 Cross-posting with PostEverywhere lets you publish once and distribute to every platform — hitting the audiences that still see organic content.

 Follower Growth Rate Benchmarks